 The easiest and fastest way to achieve this goal is leveraging a Cloud Service like MPS Monitor, which provides all the three elements mentioned above in a single platform and on a flexible, subscription-based SaaS licensing model, thus reducing almost to zero the effort needed in software development and integration.

-We strongly believe that a clear strategy on leveraging the IoT on Printers, targeted at improving processes and reducing costs, will lead all the stakeholders to success and will increase margins, customer happiness, and environmental footprint.
+We strongly believe that a clear strategy on leveraging the IoT on Printers, targeted at improving processes and reducing costs, will lead all the stakeholders to success and will improve margins, customer happiness, and environmental footprint.